Corporate governance

 Compliance system

-●Corporate Governance Committee
+● Corporate Governance Committee

 Following the resolution of the Board of Directors in March 2023, the Committee was restructured in April 2023 to include the President as Chairperson, the Vice Presidents, some of the Senior Managing Officers and Managing Officers as Vice Chairpersons, and other Managing Officers and the Executive General Managers as members, with Full-time Audit & Supervisory Board Members present as observers, commencing to oversee overall risk management including compliance.
+Also, in June and July 2024, following resolutions by the Board of Directors, the structure and agenda items of the Committee and the executive and business operations committees were reorganized and clarified to enhance timely reporting to management and the effectiveness of deliberations.

 The Committee engages in enhancement of compliance awareness by employees and urges caution for individual legal compliance throughout the Company.
 Furthermore, if compliance issues arise, the Committee deliberates each issue, formulates required measures, and reports the details to Directors and Audit & Supervisory Board Members as appropriate.

-●Whistleblowing system (Suzuki Group Risk Management Hotline)
+(Suzuki Group Risk Management Hotline)

 Suzuki has also conducted a survey on awareness and use of the whistleblowing system and conducts initiatives to ensure employees’ opinions lead to improvements.

-■Trends in the number of whistleblowing cases*
+■ Trends in the number of whistleblowing cases*

 * Total of compliance-related cases only